schoebel/mars/index.md

 At the moment, cost savings are very important for 1&1.
 In 2017, MARS will be improved for scalability and load balancing according to the GUUG2017 slides.

-Sketch: the traditional pairwise clusters (originally from DRBD pairs) will be merged into one "big cluster" for EU and US each (with respect to _metadata_ updates only while the data IO paths remain at the sharding principle), such that any resource can be migrated via MARS fast fullsync to any other server.
+Sketch: the traditional pairwise clusters (originally from DRBD pairs) will be merged into one "big cluster" for EU and US each (with respect to _metadata_ updates only, while the IO data paths remain at the sharding principle), such that any resource can be migrated via MARS fast fullsync to any other server.
 Then background migration of VMs / LXC containers is easily possible for optimizing density and load balancing.

 Kernel upstream development is planned to resume later.